 Key skills: GIS analysis and programming, databases, web mapping, data portals, data synthesis

-Katherine uses GIS and databases to package and present information in consumable formats to foster understanding of ecosystem challenges and inform resource management decision-making.
+Katherine approaches complex systems problems using GIS and databases to promote problem understanding and inform resource management decisions.
 Since joining ESSA in 2008, her work has spanned projects involving GIS analysis to describe and predict the occurrence of salmon and trout species in the Pacific Northwest; the development of the TELSA Spatial Tools, a suite of custom ArcGIS tools used with the TELSA model (a landscape-level model for simulating ecosystem dynamics); GIS analysis to explore the impacts of environmental stressors on freshwater ecosystems; and development on the Trinity River Restoration Program’s Online Data Portal.
 Katherine holds a B.Sc.
 (Hons) in Natural Resources Conservation from the University of British Columbia and an Advanced Diploma of Technology (Hons) in Geographic Information Systems from the British Columbia Institute of Technology.
+Katherine is currently working towards a Masters in GIS and Sustainability Management from the University of Washington.

 Key skills: GIS, spatial analysis, data visualisation, web mapping, remote sensing, spatial databases, programming